Copula-like inference for discrete bivariate distributions with rectangular supports: Data example

 \section{Data example}

 We briefly illustrate the proposed methodology on a bivariate data set initially analyzed in \cite{Goo79}.
 The underlying discrete random variables are $X$, the occupational status of a British male subject, and $Y$ the occupational status of the subject's father.
-The occupational status can take $r = s = 8$ different ordered values encoded as the first 8 integers. \cite{Goo79} does not explain why the underlying categories are considered to be ordered and refers the reader to \cite{Mil60}, among others.
+The occupational status can take $r = s = 8$ different ordered values encoded as the first 8 integers. \cite{Goo79} does not explain why the underlying possible values are considered to be ordered and refers the reader to \cite{Mil60}, among others.
 We note that there seems to be no reasons to consider that certain values in $I_{r,s}$ cannot be realizations of $(X,Y)$.
 In other words, it seems meaningful to assume that the unknown p.m.f.\ $p$ of $(X,Y)$ has support $I_{r,s}$ and thus that the decomposition in~\eqref{eq:sklar:like} holds.
 The random vector $(X,Y)$ was observed on $n = 3498$ subjects.
 The resulting bivariate contingency table can be obtained in $\textsf{R}$ by typing \texttt{data(occupationalStatus)} and is reproduced below for convenience:

-To estimate the unknown copula p.m.f.\ $u = \Uc(p)$ of $(X,Y)$, we first computed $p^{[n]}$ in~\eqref{eq:pn:pi} from the above contingency table and then the empirical copula p.m.f.\ $u^{[n]}$ using~\eqref{eq:un}.
+To estimate the unknown copula p.m.f.\ $u = \Uc(p)$ of $(X,Y)$, we first computed $p^{[n]}$ in~\eqref{eq:pn:q} from the above contingency table and then the empirical copula p.m.f.\ $u^{[n]}$ using~\eqref{eq:un}.
 The latter is represented in Figure~\ref{fig:illus:un} under the form of a \emph{ballon plot} created using the \textsf{R} package \texttt{ggpubr} \citep{ggpubr}.
 To complement Figure~\ref{fig:illus:un}, we also provide the matrix $n u^{[n]}$ rounded to the nearest integer,

 which, as already mentioned, could be interpreted as observed counts from the unknown copula p.m.f.\ $u$.
-Estimates of Yule's coefficient $\rho$ in~\eqref{eq:Yule} as well as Goodman’s and Kruskal’s gamma and Kendall’s tau $b$ in~\eqref{eq:gamma:tau} can be computed using~\eqref{eq:rho:gamma:tau:estimators} and are $\rho^{[n]} \simeq 0.63$, $\gamma^{[n]} \simeq 0.56$ and $\tau^{[n]} \simeq 0.5$, respectively.
+Estimates of Yule's coefficient $\rho$ in~\eqref{eq:Yule} as well as the gamma coefficient $\gamma$ and the tau coefficient $\tau$ in~\eqref{eq:gamma:tau} can be computed using~\eqref{eq:rho:gamma:tau:estimators} and are $\rho^{[n]} \simeq 0.63$, $\gamma^{[n]} \simeq 0.56$ and $\tau^{[n]} \simeq 0.5$, respectively.
 The latter seems to indicate a moderately strong dependence between $X$ and $Y$.

 Let us next turn to the parametric modeling of $u$.
 We first fitted eight one-parameter families $\Jc$ in~\eqref{eq:Jc} constructed via~\eqref{eq:u:theta}, where $C_\theta$ is either a Clayton, Gumbel--Hougaard, Frank, Plackett, survival Clayton, survival Gumbel--Hougaard or survival Joe copula \citep[see, e.g.,][Section~2.5 for the definition of a survival copula]{HofKojMaeYan18}.
 Method-of-moments and maximum pseudo-likelihood estimates are given in Table~\ref{tab:illus:fit}, the last column of which also reports the scaled maximized negative log-pseudo-likelihood $- \bar L^{[n]}(\theta^{[n]})/n$, where $\bar L$ is defined in~\eqref{eq:PL}.
 The latter seems to indicate that a model based on a survival Gumbel--Hougaard copula fits best.
 This may not be surprising since survival Gumbel--Hougaard copulas are lower-tail dependent and an inspection of Figure~\ref{fig:illus:un} and the ``observed counts'' in~\eqref{eq:n:un} seems to reveal such a ``lower-tail'' dependence in the upper left-corner.